 Palos Christian School, 1956-1958

 Chicago Christian High School was founded in 1918, and was first located in the Englewood neighborhood of Chicago.
 CCHS rented space from the Bible Mission and began with 14 students.
-With a growing enrollment, CCHS opened the doors of their own, larger building in 1927.
+With a growing enrollment, CCHS opened the doors of its own, larger building in 1927.
 In the early years, sports were already an important part of their program and students enjoyed both basketball and volleyball.
-They also enjoyed a Literary Club, Chorale, Debate and Oratory among other activities.
+They also enjoyed a Literary Club, Chorale, Debate, and Oratory among other activities.
 In 1963, CCHS built a new campus and moved to its current location in Palos Heights.

 Southwest Chicago Christian Schools Association was formed in 1998 with the merger of the elementary and high school entities.
 Today, our Association encompasses three campuses, serving Christian families with students in preschool through high school.
 Our Association members include worshippers from our supporting churches, our current parents, and our financial supporters.
-These members have voting rights in regards to our governing laws and our Board of Directors.
-The school is overseen by our Board, and is managed by a superintendent.
+These members have voting rights in regard to our governing laws and our Board of Directors.
+The school is overseen by our Board and is managed by a superintendent.